yhwinnie/ios-decal-proj4/README.md

 ##    •	Control Flow
 * 	    	It will display a map on the first page
 *			Hangry bird will start from the current location
-* 			All other pins on the map are #Icecream tags from Instagram API/ or other APIs
+* 			All other pins on the map are #Icecream tags from the search on the mapKit

 ##    •	Implementation